Skip to main content

 Scheduled Learning And Teaching ActivitiesPractical53:0015:00Practicals giving hand-on experience of working with digital tools for engineering and analytics

-Scheduled Learning And Teaching ActivitiesSmall group teaching31:003:00Seminars - speakers from industry with real-world examples of the use of digital technologies
+Scheduled Learning And Teaching ActivitiesSmall group teaching31:003:00Seminars – expert speakers on the use of digital technologies

 Total100:00